canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-monitoring.md

 A Spark Job is generally composed by two main types of processes:

-* Spark Driver, that executes the main program, interacts with the Cluster Manager to request computational resources (Executors), and control the workflow by providing instructions to the Executors on which operations/tasks to be executed.
+* Spark Driver, that executes the main program, interacts with the Cluster Manager to request computational resources (Executors), and controls the workflow by providing instructions to the Executors on which operations/tasks to be executed.
 The Spark driver generally holds a small fraction of the data, generally resulting on the aggregation/reduction operation done by the Executors.

 * Spark Executors, that hold the raw data in memory and do the actual processing.
   The Executors generally communicate among themselves to shuffle data whenever needed, and they provide the horizontally scalable structure that enables analysis to be distributed and scaled out to massive datasets.

 Spark Driver and Spark Executors are allocated by a Cluster Manager that in the Charmed Spark solution is represented by the K8s control plane.
 Therefore,